 The portion of a student's transfer credit, which, when applied to the student's specific degree program, shortens that program.
 Prior credit evaluation must be resubmitted to the APSU Office of Veterans Affairs when a student changes his/her program of study (major).

-Prior Credit Workflow Instructions (Effective Fall 2013, new VA students to APSU will follow the electronic prior credit guidelines.)
+Prior Credit Workflow Instructions (Coming Fall 2014, new VA students to APSU will follow the electronic prior credit guidelines.)

 For current VA education benefit recipients who change their program of study (major and/or concentration):

 Step 1: The student calls to set up an appointment to meet with his/her academic advisor to complete the prior credit evaluation.